Why Choose Advo Medical Waste Disposal Company?

 4. Full Compliance With all Vermont State and Federal Medical Waste Regulations

-Advo Waste is a fully licensed and insured medical waste disposal company, and we guarantee to remain in 100% full compliance.
-Our highly skilled staff can conduct a compliance review of your facility as well as train your employees in proper handling and disposing of medical waste in your office.
+Advo Waste is a fully licensed and insured VT medical waste disposal company, and we guarantee to remain in 100% full compliance.
+Our highly skilled staff can conduct a compliance review of your facility as well as train your employees in proper handling and disposing of biohazardous waste in your office.

 5. Professional and Responsive Service Staff

-All of our employees are highly trained and certified in handling and disposing of your medical waste and sharps.
+All of our employees are highly trained and certified in handling and disposing of your VT medical waste and sharps.
 They have passed background checks and are subject to random drug tests to ensure that we have the highest quality employees.

 6. Our Money-Back Guarantee